agabor/docs/_includes/dotnet/queries.md

 # Queries

-We've already seen how a `ParseQuery` with `GetAsync` can retrieve a single `ParseObject` from Parse.
+We've already seen how a `ParseQuery` with `GetAsync` can retrieve a single `ParseObject` from MSG.
 There are many other ways to retrieve data with `ParseQuery` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, and more.

 ## Basic Queries